-Deborah Goldfinch has had an extensive career in the Not-for-Profit and Health and Community Sectors with a focus on Change Management and working with People at Risk.
-In Deb's 18 years as a CEO she has implemented business restructures and developed corporate strategies to take organisations to their next level.
+Deborah Goldfinch has had an extensive career in the not-for-profit and health andccommunity sectors with a focus on change management and working with People at Risk.
+In Deb's 20 years as a CEO she has implemented business restructures and developed corporate strategies to take organisations to their next level.
 She places emphasis on the people within organisations and develops improved culture within organisations and is able to develop strong teams around her.
 Deb has participated as a member of a number of Federal and State Committees and Boards relevant to the health, community and non profit sectors.
-In addition to her current role as CEO of Irabina Childhood Autism Services, Deb is also on the Board of Early Childhood Intervention Australia, Victoria.
-Deb joined the RAV Board in 2013, and serves as chair of the Governance Committee.
+In addition to her current role as CEO of Irabina Childhood Autism Services, Deb is also on the Board of Early Childhood Intervention Australia at the National and State levels.
+Deb joined the RAV Board in 2013.